Interactive Instructional Media Assessments and Evaluation

 AECT Standards:

-• AECT Standard 1: Content Knowledge (1.5) – I developed an online instructional course that supports diverse learners including those with learning, emotional/cognitive, and physical disabilities.
+• AECT Standard 1: Content Knowledge (1.5) – I developed an online instructional course that supports diverse learners that meets accessibility standards and is inclusive to all ages and learning backgrounds.

-• AECT Standard 2: Content Pedagogy (2.1, 2.2, 2.3, and 2.5) – This standard is met by designing a flexible learning environment that integrates both asynchronous and synchronous modules, assesses learning objectives through diverse course assignments, and incorporates educational technologies such as videos and quizzes to enhance learning outcomes.
+• AECT Standard 2: Content Pedagogy (2.1, 2.2, 2.3, and 2.5) – This standard is met by designing a flexible learning environment that integrates asynchronous modules, assesses learning objectives through diverse course assignments, and incorporates educational technologies such as videos and quizzes to enhance learning outcomes.
+Deliverables that can be saved and forwarded to mobile devices are also included.

 • AECT Standard 3: Learning Environments (3.2, 3.3, 3.5, and 3.6) – I implemented varied teaching strategies and assessments to evaluate learner outcomes, analyze the learning environment, and measure knowledge retention.